docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 **Description**

 A :ref:`PropertyGroup` that contains all a composition's markers.
-Composition marker scripting has the same functionality as layer markers.
-See :ref:`MarkerValue`
+Composition marker scripting has the same functionality as :ref:`Layer markers <Layer.marker>`.

+See :ref:`MarkerValue`.

 **Type**